bleonardb3/WatsonStudio/Lab-1/README.md

 ## Instructions:

 ### Step 1.
-Log into your [DSX](http://datascience.ibm.com/) account, then click Projects in the top menubar and select the project you created at the beginning of this proof of technology.
+Log into your [Watson Studio](http://datascience.ibm.com/) account, then click Projects in the top menubar and select the project you created at the beginning of this proof of technology.

 ### Step 2.
 Click the `Add to project > Notebook` link in the top right of your project pane.
 <img src="https://raw.githubusercontent.com/jpatter/DSX/master/Lab-1/images/DSX-add-notebook.png" height="150"/>